France–Germany relations: Pre-1944 ideas of France-German cooperation

-Post war Europe
+Post-war Europe

 The war left Europe in a weak position and divided between capitalism in the West, and communism in the East.
-For the first time in the history of Europe both Americans and Soviets had a strategic foothold on the continent.
-Defeated Germany was under the control of the U.S., USSR, United Kingdom and France until 1949.
-Soviet troops remained in those countries in Eastern Europe that had been liberated by the Red Army from the Nazis and ensured the political success of Communist parties controlled by the Kremlin.Cyril E. Bloack et al. Rebirth: A Political History Of Europe Since World War II (2nd ed.
-200) pp 57-103.
+For the first time in the history of Europe, both Americans and Soviets had a strategic foothold on the continent.
+Defeated Germany was under the control of the U.S., USSR, United Kingdom and France, until 1949.
+Soviet troops remained in those countries in Eastern Europe that had been liberated by the Red Army from the Nazis and ensured the political success of Communist parties controlled by the Kremlin.

-The French under De Gaulle hoped to be a balancing act in 1945–46.
+The French, under De Gaulle, hoped to be a balancing act in 1945–46.
 French fears of a resurgent Germany made it reluctant to support the plan to merge the British and American zones of occupation.
-However growing anger at the Soviets behaviour in Poland, and the need for American economic assistance, led the French to merge their zone into what became West Germany.
+However, growing anger at the Soviets behaviour in Poland, and the need for American economic assistance, led the French to merge their zone into what became West Germany.

-In 1947 the American Secretary of State, George Marshall announced the Marshall Plan to help economic recovery, economic integration, and business-oriented modernization in Europe.
+In 1947, the American Secretary of State, George Marshall, announced the Marshall Plan to help economic recovery, economic integration, and business-oriented modernization in Europe.
 Large sums went to France and Germany, which helped restore trade and financial relations.
 The Marshall Plan recipients set up the Organisation for European Economic Co-operation (OEEC) in 1948.

+The idea of a Franco-German federation was a proposed merger between France and Germany after the end of World War II.
+The idea was promoted by French politician Robert Schuman in his declaration on May 9, 1950, which is now celebrated as Europe Day.
+The aim of the proposal was to create a lasting peace between the two countries and to promote economic cooperation.

+The Franco-German federation proposal envisioned a common government, currency, and military.
+It also sought to establish a European Coal and Steel Community (ECSC), which would integrate the coal and steel industries of France and Germany.
+The ECSC was created in 1952 and was the first step toward the creation of the European Union.

+While the idea of a Franco-German federation never fully materialized, the proposal laid the foundation for the European Union and the close cooperation between France and Germany that has been a driving force behind European integration.
+Today, France and Germany are considered to be the engine of European integration and have played a key role in the creation of the European Monetary Union, the Schengen Agreement, and the European Stability Mechanism.